khanliKU/thesis/README.md

-# High Pressure & High Speed Pilot Operated Solenoid Valve
+# Multi-physics Model and Optimization of a Solenoid Valve